dpaille/fsunum/README.md

 * Jean-Michel Muller H function: A clever composite function that fails on every float but succeeds with unums whatever the precision (environement {0,0} works).
 It illustrates the use of the "`.=`" operator that returns true if there is a common interval for the two unums/ubounds compared.

 * The wrath of Kahan: a particular sequence that becomes unstable when the error builds up in the scratchpad.
 Unums on `dfloat` pass the test over the 12 iterations as in the book.
 Eventually it fails at the 29th iterations and two times that for `qfloat`.
-But as written, we can track the relative width of unums and know when more precision is required so we can take action.
+But as written in the book, we can track the relative width of unums and know when more precision is required so we can take actions.

 * The quadratic formula: a case where one solution has digits cancellation from a subtract operation.
 The `float32` solution has only 5 digits of precision whereas the {3,5} unum has 7 and a bounded result.

 * The smooth surprise: a general function that present a minus infinity pole on the given domain.
 With float, the pole is missed whatever the sampling.
-Unums gets the pole whatever the environment.
+Unums get the pole whatever the environment.

 * Note that the Rump's royal pain test is not present in the basic fsunum tests: The `qfloat` scratchpad from the advanced library is required to pass this test.